Daily Photo – Campbell

 CampellOrder a print of this photo

-Campbell, in the Northern Cape province of is about 60 miles (100 km) due west of Kimberley along route 8.
+, in the Northern Cape province of is about 60 miles (100 km) due west of Kimberley along route 8.
 This photo was taken from northeast of the town.
 We camped here for a few weeks back in 1986, having moved on from Reivilo and Taung.

-Bartlett's is not the white-walled red-roofed in this photo.
+Bartlett's church is not the white-walled red-roofed church in this photo.
 If my memory serves me, Bartlett's Church is behind the tallest stand of trees to the left of the red-roofed church.
 Strangely, I don't have a photo of it.

 The reason I came to capture this image was because I'd just learned a lesson in complacency.
 In Libya it was drilled into you (and you duly drilled it into those who followed) to check everything about the vehicle.
 The relatively populous region of the Northern Cape and North West provinces belied the value of a quick check before setting off on a journey.